 We know what black tea and green tea taste like, so what does chai taste like?
 This creamy, spicy drink is made with black tea, milk, spices, and sweetener.
 Recipes vary from person to person, but all agree that the signature chai taste is distinct and robust.

-You can buy pre-made chai in bottles or bags from the store or make homemade chai tea in your own kitchen.
-The chai tea taste has an aromatic flavor profile and pairs well with food.
+You can buy pre-made chai in bottles or tea bags from the store or make a homemade cup of chai tea in your own kitchen.
+The chai tea taste has an aromatic and spicy flavor profile and pairs well with food.
 It’s spicy and warm and perfect for a cold winter day.

 What does chai taste like?